StanfordBioinformatics/dockerflow/va_mvp/sv_caller/README.md

   - Pindel
 ```

-I will use pattern 2 to run all tasks in parallel, since none of my tasks rely on output from other tasks.
+We will use pattern 2 to run all tasks in parallel, since none of our tasks rely on output from other tasks.

 ## Write base Dockerflow workflow file